English Circle Hamm:

 glitzy = ostentatious, showy

-going postal = to be total stressed out (reference to US postal employees who have snapped and gone on shooting rampages)
+going postal = to be total stressed out (reference to US postal

 go-peds = motorised scooters